Tom Brady returns to hero’s welcome in New England and declares himself a ‘Patriot for life’

 “Nobody 23 years ago would imagine that this journey would bring us here today,” said Brady, an unheralded, sixth-round draft pick who went on to win three NFL MVP awards and five Super Bowl MVPs while leading New England to 17 division titles in 19 seasons.

 “All our lives take us on different journeys.
-They take us to different places.
-They bring different people into our lives,” said Brady, who played his last three seasons in Tampa Bay before announcing his retirement last winter.
-“But one thing I am sure of, and that will never change, is that I am a Patriot for life.”
+They take us to different places, they bring different people into our lives,” said Brady, who played his last three seasons in Tampa Bay.
+“But one thing I am sure of and that will never change is that I am a Patriot for life.”

-With the Patriots’ six Super Bowl trophies behind him, Brady took the stage set up on the field at halftime of the season opener against the Philadelphia Eagles and thanked the fans who remained in their seats during a downpour – many of them wearing plastic ponchos over their Brady jerseys.

-“We had a lot of countless memories in this stadium, celebrating wins against great teams in Foxborough weather like today,” he said.
-“I think we proved to America what teamwork was all about.
-We proved that believing in each other, believing in playing for this community and believing in playing for a common mission, we were able to put out six of those banners, and celebrate them.”

-The No. 199 pick in the 2000 draft, Brady inherited the starting job in his second season when former No. 1 overall pick Drew Bledsoe was injured and led the Patriots to a Super Bowl championship that year.
-He won five more titles over the next two decades, with three more AFC championships.
+The No. 199 pick in the 2000 draft, Brady inherited the starting job in his second season when former No. 1 overall pick Drew Bledsoe was injured.
+Brady led the Patriots to a Super Bowl championship that year and to five more titles over the next two decades, with three more AFC championships.

-The Patriots are 25-27, losing 25-20 their season opener to the Eagles on Sunday, and have not won a playoff game since he left.

-“Got a lot of memories with Tom, and he means a lot to me.
-Taught me a lot about this league, and I credit a lot of my success to him,” said center David Andrews, who won two Super Bowls after joining Brady and the Patriots in 2015.
-“Taught me a lot about the game, a lot about what it looks like to be a champion.
-So I’ll always appreciate that.”

-Brady retired after last season as the NFL record holder in dozens of categories that include most wins, yards passing, and passing touchdowns – for both the regular season and playoffs.
+Brady retired after last season as the NFL record holder in dozens of categories that include — in both the regular season and playoffs — most wins, passing yards, and passing touchdowns.

-“Patriots fans didn’t get an opportunity to appropriately thank Tom when he left,” owner Robert Kraft said, announcing that he will waive the four-year waiting period and induct Brady into the team’s hall of fame next summer in a ceremony that will be held inside the 65,000-seat stadium to accommodate the large crowd expected.
+“Patriots fans didn’t get an opportunity to appropriately thank Tom when he left,” owner Robert Kraft said, announcing that he will waive the four-year waiting period and induct Brady into the team’s hall of fame next summer.

+The ceremony will be held inside the 65,000-seat stadium for the first time, to accommodate all of the fans expected to want to attend.

 “I wanted to give them that opportunity,” Kraft said.
 “Unfortunately, a halftime ceremony just doesn’t provide enough time to honor Tommy the way he deserves.”